Kim Yo Jong, Sister Of North Korea's Ruler, Rises Through Ranks With Tough Rhetoric

 "Kim Yo Jong herself would not hope to be a successor, although she may have a strong will to acquire greater practical power," Lim concludes.
 "She is smart enough to know that it wouldn't be easy for a woman."

-Se Eun Gong and Ha-Kyung Kim contributed to this story in Seoul.
+Se Eun Gong and Ha-Kyung Kim contributed to this story in Seoul, South Korea.